ada-meng/adameng-portfolio/README.md

 # What I hope to learn
 1. How to use data to enhance storytelling
 2. How to use color effectively in data visualization
+3. How data visualization can be used in marketing

 # Portfolio